- Academic Affairs

-- Home Organization: The visitor's Home Organization must be identified if the visitor will "represent" the organization, that is, if the visitor will return to the Home Organization after leaving UMB.
+- Home organization: The visitor's home organization must be identified if the visitor is on temporary leave from their organization — that is, if the visitor will return to the home organization after their visit at UMB.
 If that is not the case, leave blank.
-Examples: a physician in private practice would not have a “home organization”; a visitor might leave their prior organization, visit UMB for a year, and then move on to another organization and thus would not have a “home organization”
+Examples: (1) A physician in private practice would not have a “home organization”; (2) a visitor might leave their prior organization, visit UMB for a year, and then move on to another organization and thus would not have a “home organization”

-- SPA may request a copy of a foreign national visitor’s passport or other official document in order to confirm the name and citizenship for export compliance review.
+- SPA may request a copy of a foreign national visitor’s passport or other official document to confirm the name and citizenship for export compliance review.

 - SPA will provide the Authorized Official Signatures for UMB on pages 2 and 4 of the VSA.